JWST-Templates/Notebooks/what_is_TEMPLATES.md

-This is the public github repository made by the JWST team "TEMPLATES: Targeting Extremely Magnified Panchromatic Lensed Arcs and their Extended Star formation".
+This is the public github repository of the JWST team "TEMPLATES: Targeting Extremely Magnified Panchromatic Lensed Arcs and their Extended Star formation".

 TEMPLATES is an approved 55-hour JWST observing program to study star formation in four gravitationally lensed galaxies at redshifts of 1 to 4.